Moldova in the Eurovision Song Contest 2010: Background

-The Moldovan national broadcaster, TeleRadio-Moldova (TRM), broadcast the event within Moldova and organised the selection process for the nation's entry.
-TRM confirmed their intentions to participate at the 2010 Eurovision Song Contest on 18 November 2009.
-Moldova has selected their entry via a national selection show since 2008, a procedure that was continued for their 2010 participation.
+As part of its duties as participating broadcaster, TRM organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2010 contest on 18 November 2009.
+TRM has selected its entry via a national selection show since 2008, a procedure that was continued for their 2010 participation.

 Before Eurovision

 O melodie pentru Europa 2010

-O melodie pentru Europa 2010 was the national final format developed by TRM in order to select Moldova's entry for the Eurovision Song Contest 2010.
+O melodie pentru Europa 2010 was the national final format developed by TRM in order to select its entry for the Eurovision Song Contest 2010.
 The event included two semi-finals and a final to be held on 27 February, 28 February and 6 March 2010, respectively.
 All shows in the competition were broadcast on Moldova 1 and TV Moldova Internațional as well as online via the broadcaster's official website trm.md.

 Format

 The selection of the competing entries for the national final and ultimately the Moldovan Eurovision entry took place over three rounds.
 The first round occurred on 16 January 2010 where a jury panel selected 25 semi-finalists from the received submissions based on criteria such as the quality of the melody and composition, vocals and lyrics of the song and style of the performance.
 The second round was a public wildcard vote held between 29 January and 14 February 2010, which selected an additional 5 semi-finalists out of 50 entries not selected from the first round to proceed to the third round, the televised national final.
 15 semi-finalists competed in each semi-final on 27 and 28 February 2010.
 Seven songs qualified to the final from each semi-final based on the combined votes from an expert jury and public televoting results.
 The fourteen qualifying entries competed in the final on 6 March 2010 where the winner was selected by the 50/50 combination of an expert jury vote and a public televote.
 In the event of a tie, the entry that receives the highest score from the expert jury vote was declared the winner.